Front Line Publishes Special Edition

 James Cagney plays the unlikely role of talent scout in 1945 when a photograph on the cover of Life magazine stops him cold: Audie Murphy, the boyish Texan just discharged from the Army and celebrated as the most decorated American soldier of World War II.
 Impressed by Murphy’s heroism and screen presence, Cagney invites him to Los Angeles and signs him to his production company, determined to help turn a war hero into a movie star.

-This is the photo Flo took of Audie Murphy when he was awarded the Congressional Medal of Honor in the field in 1945.
+This is the photo Flo took of Audie Murphy when he was awarded the Silver Star in the field in 1945.
 Picked up by Wide World Photos without attribution.

 Cagney pays for Murphy’s acting, voice, and dance lessons and offers guidance during his first years in Hollywood.
 But despite the investment and publicity, the arrangement fails to deliver actual film roles.
 The problem is not personal between Cagney and Murphy, but business.
 In 1947, a contractual dispute and personal friction with Cagney’s brother and producing partner, William, brings the deal to a quiet end.